MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

     def __init__(self, name, breed):
         self.name = name
         self.breed = breed
+        print("dog initialized!")
+>
     # Methods are defined as their own named functions inside the class
+    # Remember to put the "self" parameter every time we make a class method!
     def bark(self):
         print("Woof!")
 >
 my_dog = Dog("Rex", "SuperDog")
+# Remember python implicitly passes in "self",
+# so we don't need to pass it in when we call the function!
 my_dog.bark()
 ```